muratk3n/thirdwave/en/tweets/2019/week24.md

 ---

-Whaddayaknow?
-Werner is right.
-Credit flowing to wrong places is more dangerous than "surplus countries" and "deficit countries".
-Varoufuckis take note.

-*2019-6-15 10:14:23*

----

 LA feels like a "village"; I hate the place already.

 Village is an agrarian concept, closely knit gathering, which